 This surgery carries risks such as orbital hemorrhage, where bleeding in the eye can cause permanent vision loss.
 There’s also around a 10% risk that the surgery is done improperly and a second corrective surgery is required.

-In our opinion, Upneeq seems like a superior first-line treatment to surgery given its low risk and relatively mild side effect profile.
+In our opinion, Upneeq seems like a superior first-line treatment for ptosis given its low risk and relatively mild side effect profile.
 It’s also much cheaper.
-We would recommend that patients speak with their doctor about Upneeq at least during a trial period before considering surgery.
+We would recommend that patients speak with their doctor about Upneeq before considering surgery.

 Upneeq User Reviews

-There’s only one user review of Upneeq on Drugs.com and it’s a favorable review with a 9 out of 10 star rating.
+At the time of updating this article, there are only three reviews of Upneeq on Drugs.com and all are positive.
 A user called “Kima” was impressed with the aesthetic benefit that the medication provided:

 “I like the “opened-eye” look one drop a day gives me.
 Didn’t realize how sleepy I looked before my Opthomologist recommended for one eyelid that was drooping a bit.
 We discovered I needed one drop in each eye, otherwise my eyes looked uneven.”